every week

 three ways in

-Your first stake in the land.
+A first foothold on the land.

 Begin Stewardship →Your farm, always open.